hyperingenious/unilink-server/API_DOCUMENTATION.md

 ### Comments

+Comments enable users to engage with posts through threaded conversations.
+The system supports unlimited nested replies, allowing for rich discussions and community interaction.

 #### 1. Create Comment
 **POST** `/api/social/comments/`

 Create a new comment on a post or reply to an existing comment.
+This endpoint supports both direct post comments and nested reply threads with unlimited depth.

+**Purpose:**
+- 💬 **Post Engagement**: Comment on posts to start conversations
+- 🔗 **Threaded Replies**: Reply to existing comments for discussions
+- 🌐 **Community Building**: Foster interactions between users
+- 📝 **Content Discussion**: Share thoughts and opinions on posts

 **Headers:**
 ```